 IM NIKKI BAHAN

-I have a lust for developing healthy vegan recipes, exploring the world, renovating/DIYing our country bungalow, and capturing my life through a lens.
+I have a lust for developing healthy recipes, exploring the world, and renovating/DIYing our country bungalow.
 All of which led me to create my blog, Nikki’s Plate, in May of 2015.

 I was born and raised in Mississauga, Ontario.
 My mom was from a small country town 4 hours away from Toronto and my dad was from Toronto.
 When my dad’s parents passed away, my mom wanted to be closer to her family so we made the move to Kingston, Ontario.
 This was obviously a big move for my family which made us all really close.